xland/ImageViewer/README.md

 - Image save to disk
 - Multi language support
 - Very fast
-- Low memory and CPU useage
+- Low memory and CPU/GPU useage
 - Only one executeble file less than 6M

 # In Progress